Werner Herzog at his home in Los Angeles (Photo by Jamie Lee Curtis Taete)

 Your imagination must have been able to run wild there.
 Did you look to figures like King Ludwig II?

 Sure, of course.
 He’s a total cultural hero for Bavarians.
 He’s very, very important for understanding Bavarian culture.
-The sorts of dreams he realized and the dream castles he built—well, you see it all the way to Disneyland.
-The prototype of the Disneyland castle is actually King Ludwig’s invention.
+The sorts of dreams he realised and the dream castles he built – well, you see it all the way to Disneyland.
+The prototype of the Disney Land castle is actually King Ludwig’s invention.

 A lot of your work depicts people in extreme situations; are you never fascinated by elements of the day-to-day?

 Do you find it difficult to switch off and to stop observing people?
-Does your family ever just say, "Cut it out, Werner, we’re trying to eat our cereal"?
+Do your family ever just say, "Cut it out Werner, we’re trying to eat our cereal"?

 Cool, I’ll remember that.
 In Encounters at the End of the World you seemed very concerned about the crazy penguins.
 Were you actually?

-Look, it’s a dark humor.
+Look, it’s a dark humour.
 If you look at films like Bad Lieutenant: Port of Call New Orleans, people laugh more than in an Eddie Murphy comedy.
-Some of my films have a warmer humor.
-There’s a lot of humor in my films that people seem only to be discovering now.
+Some of my films have a warmer humour.
+There’s a lot of humour in my films that people seem only to be discovering now.